Chetan309/AskMyPDF-AI/README.md

-# AI PDF Note Taker
+# AskMyPDF-AI

 ## Overview
-AI PDF Note Taker is an intelligent application designed to help users take notes on PDFs using AI-powered capabilities.
+AskMyPDF-AI is an intelligent application designed to help users take notes on PDFs using AI-powered capabilities.
 It leverages modern web technologies and AI frameworks to provide an enhanced note-taking experience.

 ## Tech Stack
 - **Next.js** - Framework for building the frontend and server-side rendering.